Gilded Age: Railroad controversy

 The civil and mechanical engineers became model citizens, bringing their can-do spirit and their systematic work effort to all phases of the economy as well as local and national government.
 By 1910, major cities were building magnificent palatial railroad stations, such as the Pennsylvania Station in New York City, and the Union Station in Washington, D.C.

-But there was also a dark side.
+There was also a dark side.
 By the 1870s railroads were vilified by Western farmers who absorbed the Granger movement theme that monopolistic carriers controlled too much pricing power, and that the state legislatures had to regulate maximum prices.
 Local merchants and shippers supported the demand and got some "Granger Laws" passed.
 Anti-railroad complaints were loudly repeated in late 19th century political rhetoric.

 One of the most hated railroad men in the country was Collis P. Huntington (1821–1900), the president of the Southern Pacific Railroad, who dominated California's economy and politics.
 One textbook argues: "Huntington came to symbolize the greed and corruption of late-nineteenth-century business.
 Business rivals and political reformers accused him of every conceivable evil.
 Journalists and cartoonists made their reputations by pillorying him....
 Historians have cast Huntington as the state's most despicable villain."
 However Huntington defended himself: "The motives back of my actions have been honest ones and the results have redounded far more to the benefit of California than they have to my own."

 Impact on farming

 The growth of railroads from 1850s to 1880s made commercial farming much more feasible and profitable.
 Millions of acres were opened to settlement once the railroad was nearby, and provided a long-distance outlet for wheat, cattle and hogs that reached all the way to Europe.
 Rural America became one giant market, as wholesalers bought the consumer products produced by the factories in the East and shipped them to local merchants in small stores nationwide.
 Shipping live animals was slow and expensive.
 It was more efficient to slaughter them in major packing centers such as Chicago, Kansas City, St. Louis, Milwaukee, and Cincinnati, and then ship dressed meat out in refrigerated freight cars.
-The cars were cooled by slabs of ice that had been harvested from the northern lakes in wintertime, and stored for summer and fall usage.
+The cars were cooled by slabs of ice that had been harvested from the northern lakes in wintertime and stored for summer and fall usage.
 Chicago, the main railroad center, benefited enormously, with Kansas City a distant second.
 Historian William Cronon concludes: